ApprenticeAI/frapy/docs/topics/commands.rst

 * Syntax: ``frapy version [-v]``
 * Requires project: *no*

-Prints the Scrapy version.
+Prints the Frapy version.
 If used with ``-v`` it also prints Python, Twisted and Platform info, which is useful for bug reports.

 .. command:: bench